Concrete Quarterly (CQ) is produced by The Concrete Centre four times a year and is free to download.

 Zaha Hadid’s Pierresvives council building in the French city of Montpellier relies on concrete to solve a range of structural and environmental challenges, as well as providing a spectacular geometric facade

-Produced by Client Solutions.
+Produced by Building.